Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/README.md

 ```

 ### Recognize Receipts
 Recognize data from US sales receipts using a prebuilt model.
+Receipt fields recognized by the service can be found [here][service_recognize_receipt_fields].

 ```C# Snippet:FormRecognizerSampleRecognizeReceiptFileStream
 using (FileStream stream = new FileStream(receiptPath, FileMode.Open))